senyosimpson/blog/content/posts/rust-error-handling.md

 ```

 As you can see from the above example, our syntax is significantly less verbose while being functionally
 identical.
-This is one of those small things that makes the world of difference when writing Rust.
+This is one of those small things that makes a world of difference when writing Rust.
 It
 highlights the commitment to a friendly developer experience.

 ### unwrap